r4victor/tenthousandmeters/content/blog/python_bts_13.md

 ## The future of the GIL and Python concurrency

 This sounds scary, but it's much more probable that CPython will have many GILs than no GIL at all.
 Literally, there is an initiative to introduce multiple GILs to CPython.
 It's called subinterpreters.
 The idea is to have multiple interpreters within the same process.
 Threads within one interpreter still share the GIL, but multiple interpreters can run parallel.
 No GIL is needed to synchronize interpreters because they have no common global state and do not share Python objects.
 All global state is made per-interpreter, and interpreters communicate via message passing only.
-The ultimate goal is to introduce to Python a concurrency model based on communicating sequential processes that languages like Go and Clojure already have.
+The ultimate goal is to introduce to Python a concurrency model based on communicating sequential processes found in languages like Go and Clojure.

-Interpreters have been a part of CPython as an isolation mechanism since version 1.5.
+Interpreters have been a part of CPython since version 1.5 but only as an isolation mechanism.
 They store data specific to a group of threads: loaded modules, builtins, import settings and so forth.
 They are not exposed in Python, but C extensions can use them via the Python/C API.
 A few actually do that, though, [`mod_wsgi`](https://modwsgi.readthedocs.io/en/develop/index.html) being a notable example.

 Today's interpreters are limited by the fact that they have to share the GIL.
 This can change only when all the global state is made per-interpreter.
 The work is being done in that direction, but few things remain global: some built-in types, singletons like `None`, `True` and `False`, and parts of the memory allocator.
 C extensions also need to get rid of the global state before they can work with subinterpreters.
-Victor Stinner leads this making-everything-per-interpreter endeavour and [tracks](https://pythondev.readthedocs.io/subinterpreters.html) how the progress is going on.
+Victor Stinner leads this making-everything-per-interpreter endeavor and [tracks](https://pythondev.readthedocs.io/subinterpreters.html) how the progress is going on.

 Eric Snow wrote [PEP 554](https://www.python.org/dev/peps/pep-0554/) that adds the `interpreters` module to the standard library.
 The idea is to expose the existing interpreters C API to Python and provide mechanisms of communication between interpreters.
 The proposal targeted Python 3.9 but was postponed until the GIL is made per-interpreter.
 Even then it's not guaranteed to succeed.
 The matter of [debate](https://mail.python.org/archives/list/python-dev@python.org/thread/3HVRFWHDMWPNR367GXBILZ4JJAUQ2STZ/) is whether Python really needs another concurrency model.

 Another exciting project that's going on nowadays is [Faster CPython](https://github.com/faster-cpython).
 In October 2020, Mark Shannon proposed a [plan](https://github.com/markshannon/faster-cpython) to make CPython ≈5x faster over several years.
 And it's actually much more realistic than it may sound because CPython has a lot of potential for optimization.
 The addition of JIT alone can result in an enormous performance boost.

-There were similar projects before, but they failed because they required a lot of work but lacked proper funding or expertise.
+There were similar projects before, but they failed because they lacked proper funding or expertise.
 This time, Microsoft [volunteered](https://lwn.net/Articles/857754/) to sponsor Faster CPython and let Mark Shannon, Guido van Rossum, and Eric Snow work on the project.
 The incremental changes already go to CPython – they do not stale in a fork.

 Faster CPython focuses on single-threaded performance.
 The team has no plans to change or remove the GIL.
 Nevertheless, if the project succeeds, one of the Python's major pain points will be fixed, and the GIL question may become more relevant than ever.

+## P.S.

+The benchmarks used in this post are [available on GitHub](https://github.com/r4victor/pbts13_gil).
+Special thanks to David Beazley for [his amazing talks](https://dabeaz.com/talks.html).
+To understand how modern OS schedulers work, I read Robert Love's [*Linux Kernel Development*](https://www.amazon.com/Linux-Kernel-Development-Robert-Love/dp/0672329468).
+Highly recommend it!

 If you want to study the GIL in more detail, you should read the source code.
 The [`Python/ceval_gil.h`](https://github.com/python/cpython/blob/3.9/Python/ceval_gil.h) file is a perfect place to start.
 To help you with this venture, I wrote the following bonus section.